 Current demand is the current subscriptions to broadband services, also known as take rates or adoption rates.
 This is an indicator for the level at which broadband is currently being used.
 Please note that even if an end user has a subscription, it does not mean they are using their broadband connection to its full potential – at SNG we measure this broadband utilization with our Digital Economy index (DEi).

 Latent demand is the new subscriptions that would be fulfilled if better broadband were available.
 These end-users, or potential subscribers, already know they want better broadband.
 This market segment is identified through demand aggregation campaigns, signing people up to ‘fiberhoods’, service zones, etc.

-Potential demand is the demand that is nurtured and grown when the value of broadband and online business applications is personalized to end users.
-Potential demand becomes active demand by raising awareness with citizens and businesses about what they could and should be doing online – this is broadband utilization.
-Higher levels of utilization drive demand for higher value network services.
-Accompanying training and technical support is critical to driving demand.
-Raising awareness and nurturing demand includes showing technology pragmatists what this technology can do for them, why they should care, helping them use it meaningfully and connect to higher value broadband and online services.
+Potential demand is the demand that is nurtured and grown when the value of broadband and online services are understood by and personalized to end users.
+Potential demand becomes current demand by raising awareness with citizens and businesses about what they could and should be doing online – this is broadband utilization.
+Higher levels of utilization drive demand for higher value network and online services.
+Providing training and technical support is critical to driving demand.
+Raising awareness and nurturing demand includes showing technology pragmatists what this technology can do for them, why they should care, and helping them use it meaningfully.